nameisis/cache/README.md

 Without **attributes** parameter, cache key for route is made from all of GET and POST parameters.
 Without **expires** parameter, cache is saved for unlimited ttl which means that it will be valid until deleted.

-If the same parameter exist in multiple methods, value of **GET** parameter will be used.
+If the same parameter exist in multiple strategies, value of **GET** parameter will be used.

-This bundle supports 4 different methods for saving cache:
+This bundle supports 5 different strategies for saving cache:
 * GET
 * POST
 * USER
+* ALL
 * MIXED

 *GET* and *POST* are pretty obvious, cache are made from GET or POST parameters.
-*USER* method has to have TokenStorageInterface service provided in defined service.
-This method allows saving cache for any parameter that authorized user have, for example, id or email.
-In order to use this method, TokenStorage user class must implement
+*USER* strategy has to have TokenStorageInterface service provided in defined service.
+This strategy allows saving cache for any parameter that authorized user have, for example, id or email.
+In order to use this strategy, TokenStorage user class must implement
 ``Vairogs\\Utils\\Interfaces\\Arrayable``.
-*MIXED* method just mixes all other methods, so you don't have to list all needed methods like GET, POST, USER, but just use one overall method.
+*ALL* strategy just mixes all other strategies, so you don't have to list all needed strategies like GET, POST, USER, but just use one overall strategy.
+*MIXED* strategy is almost the same as ALL strategy, but instead of making one array of all strategies, MIXED can be assigned by specific strategy parameters.

 @Cache annotation takes two optional parameters: expires and attributes.
 **expires** sets maximum ttl for given cache.